GE Healthcare to produce ventilators round-the-clock to meet coronavirus-led demand

 Earlier this month, GE forecast the virus outbreak would wipe out a substantial chunk of its industrial free cash flow in the first quarter, but stuck to full-year financial targets it had set in January.

-Reporting by Manas Mishra in Bengaluru; Editing by Shounak Dasgupta and Saumyadeb Chakrabarty
+Reporting by Manas Mishra in Bengaluru; Editing by Saumyadeb Chakrabarty and Shounak Dasgupta